255kb/stack-on-a-budget/CONTRIBUTING.md

 # Services selection

-The free tiers should be usable for small projects in production without cost.
-Services limited in time or too limited in functionalities shouldn't be listed.
+The purpose of this project is to list services with free tiers that can be used in production for application hosting.
+The free tier should be usable for small projects without cost.
+Services that are too limited in functionalities or that are limited in time shouldn't be listed.

-Some examples:
-- it's ok to list a free tier for an emailing service, even if it offers only 100 emails per month.
-- it is not ok if the service offers an application instance for free only for 12 hours a day, or if there is a mandatory idle time of 6 hours.
+The list is not limited to hosting providers.
+It can include any service that can be useful for production applications, like databases, email services, monitoring tools, data APIs (e.g. currency or geocoding), etc.

+However, the list should not include services that are not actively used in production applications, like development tools, code editors, design tools, etc.

+Personal or hobby projects shouldn't be listed either.
+We aim to list services that will be around for a some time.